github-education-resources/GitHubGraduation-2022/_data/rahman-saqib/rahman-saqib.md

 ---
 name: Saqib Rahman
 institution: SRM Institute of Science and Technology, Chennai
-quote: Never sacrifice long term goals for short term results
+quote: Do not compromise long term goals for short term results
 github_user: rahman-saqib
 ---